Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 The Circular Advantage

-Circular is built specifically for apparel resale and branded recommerce.
+Circular Resale is built specifically for consignment resale and branded recommerce.
 It combines everything a modern resale business needs in one platform, from intake and seller portals to POS integrations and sustainability reporting.
+Even bookings.

 What sets Circular apart: